-- 1) Admission to Teacher Education Program - 2) Application materials completed and posted on Moodle - Satisfactory Progress and Clinical Experience Evaluations - Resume, Philosophy of Education Statement, 2-3 lesson plans, and other exceptional work posted on Moodle - Completed at least 12.5 hours of community service every semester at Waldorf College prior to student teaching - Maintains a 2.5 GPA or higher and a grade of C- or higher in all education/ endorsement courses - Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching - 8) Transcript of courses showing completion of methods courses and majority (3/4) of her/his endorsement area
+- 1. Admission to Teacher Education Program - 2.
+Application materials completed and posted to Blackboard - 3.
+Resume, Biography, Philosophy of Education Statement, 2-3 lesson plans and other exceptional work posted on Blackboard. - 4.
+Completion of state approved Mandatory Reporting of Abuse training - 5.
+Satisfactory clinical experience evaluations and progress evaluations - 6.
+Completed at least 12.5 hours of community service for every semester at Waldorf College prior to student teaching - 7.
+Maintains a 2.5 GPA or higher and a grade of C- or higher in all education/endorsement courses - 8.
+Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching - 9.
+Transcript of courses showing completion of methods courses and a majority (3/4) of his/her endorsement area